Menu

 White-coat hypertension occurs when your blood pressure is elevated in a clinical setting but normal at home.
 This affects an estimated 15 to 30 percent of people diagnosed with high blood pressure and is caused by the anxiety or stress of being in a medical environment.

-While white-coat hypertension was once considered harmless, research now suggests that people with this condition may still have a modestly increased cardiovascular risk compared to those with consistently normal blood pressure.
-Your doctor may recommend home monitoring to determine whether your elevated office readings reflect your true blood pressure.
+While white-coat hypertension was once considered harmless, research now suggests that people with this pattern may still have a modestly increased cardiovascular risk compared to those with consistently normal blood pressure.
+Your doctor may recommend home or 24-hour ambulatory monitoring to determine whether your elevated office readings reflect your true blood pressure or simply nerves.

 Masked Hypertension: The Hidden Danger

 Masked hypertension is the opposite of white-coat hypertension.
-Your blood pressure appears normal in the doctor's office but is actually elevated at home, at work, or during daily activities.
-This condition is particularly dangerous because it goes undetected during routine office visits.
+Your blood pressure appears normal in the doctor's office but is actually elevated at home, at work, or during daily activities — which makes it particularly dangerous, because it goes undetected during routine visits.

 Masked hypertension is estimated to affect 10 to 15 percent of the general population and is associated with a significantly increased risk of heart attack, stroke, and organ damage.
-It is more common in people who experience work-related stress, smoke, consume excessive alcohol, or have sleep apnea.
+It is more common in people who experience work-related stress, smoke, consume excessive alcohol, or have sleep apnea — and because it hides in plain sight, it is one of the strongest arguments for measuring your pressure outside the clinic.

 Why Home Blood Pressure Monitoring Matters